U.S. shale producers lock in future sales as oil prices rise to one-year high

 “There’s a lot of hedging going on,” said Chris Wright, chief executive of Liberty Oilfield Services, the second-biggest fracking company in North America.
 “At the prices available today, producers with good acreage can do pretty well.”

 Producers’ short positions in U.S. crude futures and options, an indication of hedging activity, have been rising since autumn.
-They hit a five-month high in mid-December, according to the U.S. Commodity Futures Trading Commission.
+They jumped to the highest in more than six months in the week to Jan.
+12, data from the U.S. Commodity Futures Trading Commission showed on Friday.
 [CFTC/]

 In 2020, 46 North American exploration and production companies declared bankruptcy, according to energy law firm Haynes and Boone, while others merged to reduce debt.
 Investors had already been pressuring shale companies to curb spending and boost returns even before the pandemic.